-Calcium ion (Ca2+), as one of the important nutrient elements, can increase the germination rate of plant seeds, promote the development of plant roots and leaves, and increase the absorption of nutrients to enhance plant growth ^[7, 40].
-Previous studies showed that the application of calcium ion at a concentration in the range of 0-14mmol/L increases plant growth, root growth, and dry matter accumulation ^[40].
-Ca^{2+,} as a universal second messenger, can regulate the plant response to biotic and abiotic stresses.
-For example, it can regulate plant cell membrane protective enzyme systems to alleviate the effects of drought, salt stress, and water stress on growth ^[41-42].
-The activities of antioxidant enzymes, such as SOD, POD, and CAT, in soybeans and apples treated with calcium ions were significantly improved ^[43].
-Furthermore, the application of calcium fertilizer effectively prevents the occurrence of brown spot disease ^[44].
-Our results showed that the chitosan shell promotes the CSL-gel to stably and sustainably release Ca2+ owing to the strong electrostatic interaction between SA and chitosan (Figure 2).
-The plants treated with CS-gel exhibit significantly enhanced growth than those treated with the SL-gel (Figures 3 and 5).
+Calcium ion (Ca^{2+}) , as one of the important nutrient elements, can increase the germination rate of plant seeds, promote the development of plant roots and leaves, and increase the absorption of nutrients to enhance plant growth.
+Previous studies showed that the application of calcium ion at a concentration in the range of 0-14mmol/L increases plant growth, root growth, and dry matter accumulation (Chowdhury and Choudhuri, 2010).
+Ca^{2+} , as a universal second messenger, can regulate the plant response to biotic and abiotic stresses.
+For example, it can regulate plant cell membrane protective enzyme systems to alleviate the effects of drought, salt stress, and water stress on growth (Jones and Lunt, 1967, Wigdorowicz-Makowerowa, 1982).
+The activities of antioxidant enzymes, such as SOD, POD, and CAT, in soybeans and apples treated with calcium ions were significantly improved (Munir et al., 2016).
+Furthermore, the application of calcium fertilizer effectively prevents the occurrence of brown spot disease (Xiaomeng et al., 2017).
+Our results showed that the chitosan shell promotes the CSL-gel to stably and sustainably release Ca^{2+} owing to the strong electrostatic interaction between SA and chitosan (Figure 2).
+The plants treated with CS-gel exhibit significantly enhanced growth than those treated with the SL-gel (Figures 3 and 6).
 This evidence is consistent with previous reports, indicating that CSL-gel with the stable and sustainable release of calcium ions promotes plant growth and improves plant resistance against viruses.

-Previous studies showed that Ca^{2+} is perceived by calmodulin (CaM) and calmodulin-like (CML) proteins to participate in physiological and biochemical reactions in plants^[8-9].
-As a type of plant-specific Ca^{2+} receptor, CML involves various physiological activities in the process of plant growth and development, such as regulating plant defense responses, enhancing plant anti-stress responses, and controlling plant hormone levels ^[22, 45-46].
-For example, overexpression of Arabidopsis CML8 confers enhanced resistance to Pseudomonas syringae in an SA-dependent process^[47].
-Arabidopsis CML9 is rapidly and strongly induced by Pseudomonas syringae and abiotic stress and abscisic acid (ABA), which acts as a positive regulator in response to Pseudomonas syringae and a negative regulator to salt stress^[48-49].
-Tomato plants overexpressing CML44 exhibit higher antioxidant enzyme activity and greater tolerance to abiotic stresses^[42].
-Our results showed that CSL-gel strongly induces the expression of CML30 and the silencing of CML30 enhances the infection of TMV (Figure 4), suggesting that CML30 plays a positive role in the resistance to TMV.
-The CSL-gel maintains a stable and cumulative release of calcium ions into the soil, which activates plant CML30 enhances the resistance against TMV.
+Previous studies showed that Ca^{2+} is perceived by calmodulin (CaM) and calmodulin-like (CML) proteins to participate in physiological and biochemical reactions in plants (Batistic and Kudla, 2012, Defalco et al., 2010).
+As a type of plant-specific Ca^{2+} receptor, CML involves various physiological activities in the process of plant growth and development, such as regulating plant defense responses, enhancing plant antistress responses, and controlling plant hormone levels (Min et al., 2009).
+For example, overexpression of Arabidopsis CML8 confers enhanced resistance to Pseudomonas syringae in an SA-dependent process (Xiaoyang et al.).
+Arabidopsis CML9 is rapidly and strongly induced by Pseudomonas syringae and abiotic stress and abscisic acid (ABA), which acts as a positive regulator in response to Pseudomonas syringae and a negative regulator to salt stress (Leba et al., 2012).
+Tomato plants overexpressing CML44 exhibit higher antioxidant enzyme activity and greater tolerance to abiotic stresses (Munir et al., 2016).
+Our results showed that CSL-gel strongly induces the expression of CML19 and the silencing of CML19 enhances the infection of TMV (Figure 4).
+In addition, overexpression of CML19 inhibits TMV infection, suggesting that CML19 plays a positive role in the resistance to TMV.
+We further found that CML19 localizes in the plant cytosol and nucleus (Figure S5).
+The CSL-gel maintains a stable and cumulative release of calcium ions into the soil, which activates plant CML19 to adapt to the increased calcium ions in the environment.
+In turn, the accelerated expression of CML19 enhances the resistance against TMV.
 However, the mechanisms underlying this observation remain unknown.
-Because CML as a sensor of Ca^{2+} regulates diverse plant processes, the identification of CML30 interactors will aid us in understanding the anti-virus activity of CML30 in the subsequent studies.
+Because CML as a sensor of Ca^{2+} regulates diverse plant processes, the identification of CML19 interactors will aid us in understanding the anti-virus activity of CML19 in the subsequent studies.